The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 If OVERDOSE is suspected:

-Store Meprozine at 77 degrees F (25 degrees C).
+Store Meprozine at room temperature, between 68 to 77 degrees F (20 to 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+Keep tightly closed.
 Keep Meprozine out of the reach of children and away from pets.

 - If you have any questions about Meprozine, please talk with your doctor, pharmacist, or other health care provider.